cvmfs/cvmfsexec/README.md

    unprivileged user namespaces enabled, this can also be used with unprivileged singularity or apptainer.

+In addition, this package contains a related tool called [bindexec](#bindexec) which starts a new user namespace with given bind mounts added.

 # Supported operating systems

 Operating systems currently supported by this package are Red Hat